EGI-Federation/documentation/content/en/users/Rucio/Getting_started/_index.md

 - **Scope** - This is a collection in which files, datasets, and containers are placed.
 Users will have their own scope, often user.username.
 But also experiments, sub-experiments, or however you wish to orgaise the data can also have scopes.
 Accounts can be given access to scopes by VO admins.
 - **DID** - A DID is an acronym that stands for 'Data IDentifier'.
-This is made up from the scope, and the file name within Rucio seperated by a colon. e.g. experiment1:file1.
+This is made up from the scope, and the filename within Rucio seperated by a colon. e.g. experiment1:file1.

 ### Getting Started as a new user